PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 `-geneIdCS`
 * When specified, use case-sensitive pattern matching when extracting gene names

+`-proteinList`or `-proteins` or `-delimitedProteins`
+* For each PSM, include a comma-separated list of proteins in the Protein column
+* This setting takes precedence over `-unroll`

+`-delim`
+* Separator to use for the delimited protein names (defaults to a comma and space)

 ## Example regular expressions for -geneId

-Note that many of these examples use using positive lookbehind to match text before the gene name, but not capture it
+Note that many of these examples use positive lookbehind to match text before the gene name, but not capture it
 * The default RegEx uses both positive lookbehind and positive lookahead

 Match sp proteins, and include organism name in the gene name